LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 * For the consumer, the session is active only in the browser tab where it was started.
 If the consumer switches to another browser tab with the same (or another) website opened, they will no longer be active in the CoBrowse session
 * The agent and the consumer must be in a chat conversation before the agent can send a CoBrowse invite

+{: .notice}
-_Note: If the chat session is timed out, this will invalidate the CoBrowse session._
+If the chat session is timed out, this will invalidate the CoBrowse session.

 * An agent can conduct no more than one CoBrowse session at a time
 * If the CoBrowse session is not ended by either the consumer or the agent pressing the ‘session end’ button, the agent will not be able send a new CoBrowse invite